-Who is a sibling
+Who is considered a sibling

 Under New York law, a sibling is a natural or adopted child of your mother or father.
 This definition includes full-blooded siblings, half-blooded siblings, and adopted siblings, all of who are treated equally.
 This definition excludes step-siblings or foster siblings.